-Staff is proposing to add employer-sponsored life and long-term disability insurance at an annual cost of approximately \$25,000.
+Staff is proposing and the Executive Committee supports to add employer-sponsored life and long-term disability insurance at an annual cost of approximately \$25,000.
 Employer sponsored insurance of this type also provides employees access to a wide array of voluntary insurance coverages and tax-free benefits.
 The cost of these voluntary items would be fully borne by the employee.